AndreiTuta/CV/Readme.md

 * HackNotts, [Nov 2016](https://devpost.com/software/alexa-the-werewolf)- *We crated Werewolf(a.k.a mafia) based on the orders given by an Alexa.Using AWS Lambda we created the Alexa version of the game, which would play a game as storyteller.Won the Amazon challengenge and received 2 small Echo Dots...I'm starting to sense a patern here*

-* HackUPC, [Mar,2017](https://devpost.com/software/amisafe-sq2fv9) & [Oct,2017](https://devpost.com/software/notarealalexa) - I'm very proud of those projects,even though they haven't been awarded with anything and just wanted to list them here too
+* HackUPC, [Mar,2017](https://devpost.com/software/amisafe-sq2fv9) & [Oct,2017](https://devpost.com/software/notarealalexa) - *I'm very proud of those projects,even though they haven't been awarded with anything and just wanted to list them here too.*

 # Web courses